schwa1997/flydata/Queries/Sparql_project.md

 # Route-Flights-Weather

-## 1. Carriers with Total Delay Time
+## 1. Cariers that recovered most of flight delay

 ### code